SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Models

 \subsection{BERT}

-We use BERT as an instance of the Transformer models, where the representation of each token is constructed by attending to all tokens in the input using multiple attention heads.
-While Transformers do not encode positional information in the same way as recurrent models do, sentence order is still modeled, but using positional embeddings.

-In our experiments, we use the base uncased model, which has 12 layers, a hidden size of 768, and 12 attention heads, amounting to 110 million parameters.
-We use the classifier wrapper of the BERT model from HuggingFace~\cite{Wolf2019HuggingFacesTS}.
-Finally, we fine-tune the BERT model for each task, starting from the same pre-trained base model.

-BERT has achieved (nearly) state-of-the-art performance for a number of NLP tasks, showing both high representational power and nice robustness across tasks.
-By using a pre-trained model and fine-tuning it for our tasks, we enjoy the benefits of transfer learning in a low-resource setup.

-We fine-tune BERT for 2, 3, and 3 epochs for Level A, B, and C, respectively, and we use learning rates of 0.00002 for Levels A and C, and 0.00004 for Level C. In order to cope with the data imbalance in Level C, we apply per-class weights on the loss as follows: IND=1, GRP=2, OTH=10.
+Recently, the Transformer architecture~\cite{vaswani2017attention} has demonstrated state-of-the-art performance for several NLP tasks, offering both high representational power and robustness.
+Here, we exploit the benefits of transfer learning in a low-resource setting by using the pre-trained BERT model \cite{devlin-etal-2019-bert}, which we fine-tune for our tasks (i.e.,~classification for each of the three levels of the taxonomy).
+In our experiments, we use the base uncased BERT model implementation from HuggingFace, which has 12 layers, a hidden size of 768, and 12 attention heads, amounting to 110 million parameters.
+We then fine-tune the model for 2, 3, and 3 epochs for Levels A, B, and C, respectively.
+We use learning rates of 0.00002 for Levels A and B, and 0.00004 for Level C. We apply per-class weights to cope with the data imbalance in Level C as follows: IND=1, GRP=2, OTH=10.
 We use the Adam optimizer and a linear warm-up schedule with a 0.05 warm-up ratio.